frenchvandal/frenchvandal.cn/content/posts/so-say-we-all.md

 - Zatoichi
 ---

-This is a test for Aliyun CLI CDN action.
+This is a test for Aliyun OSS action.